martinit18/nested_fit/README.md

 - Use some LaTeX constructs.
 Examples `\frac{x}{a + b}` or `a\exp{\frac{x}{b}}`.
 [Available constructs: `frac`]
 - Use mathematical constants: `a\pi + bx`.
 [Available constants: `pi`]
 - Call other user defined functions via syntax: `\texttt{<other_func_name>}(x, a_0, a_1, ..., a_n)`, where the passed parameters should be some currently available arguments.
 Alternatively one can also use `mathrm` isntead of `texttt`.
-- Call system defined functions via the same syntax as above.
-[Available system functions: `WofzRe` (real part of the Fadeeva function), `Interpolate` (cubic spline interpolation from a given file)]
+- Call system defined functions via the same syntax as above and listed here below.
+Additional functions can be added by the user in the function `internal_func.f90`.

 |Function|Declaration|Description|
 |:-:|:-:|:-:|